-In accordance with normal commercial practice the academy has purchased insurance to protect Trustees and officers from claims arising from negligent acts, errors or omissions occurring whilst on academy business.
-The insurance provides cover up to £5 million on any one claim and the cost for the year ended 31 August 2021 was £68k (2020 - £67k).
+In accordance with normal commercial practice the Academy Trust has purchased insurance to protect Trustees and officers from claims arising from negligent acts, errors or omissions occurring whilst on academy business.
+The insurance provides cover up to £5 million on any one claim and the cost for the year ended 31 August 2022 was £68k (2021 - £68k).
 The cost of this insurance is included in the total insurance cost.